 - 1/2 cup +2 Tablespoons (170g) kosher salt

 - 1/4 cup (57 g) sugar

 - 1/2 ounce (14 g) or roughly 2.5 teaspoons pink curing salt sodium nitrite

 - 4 Tablespoons pickling spice

 - 3-4 fresh or frozen venison hearts

 - 1 each roughly chopped: medium sized carrot, 2 celery stalks, one small yellow onion

 - 2 tablespoons chopped fresh ginger

-- Toast the spices over low-medium heat then cool.
-Divide the pickling spices in half.
-Wrap the ingredients in two separate bags of cheesecloth for easy removal (optional).
-Bring one of the spice bouquets and the brine ingredients to a simmer, then chill until cooled completely to room temperature.
+- Toast the spices over low-medium heat until aromatic then wrap in cheesecloth for easy removal (optional).
+Bring the spice bouquet and the brine ingredients to a simmer, then chill until cooled completely to room temperature.